 The Insurance Company of the At-Fault Driver is Not Offering Enough Money

 The at-fault driver’s car insurance company (or the liability policy holder) may not offer enough money to cover the medical bills and/or repay the other companies who already paid for some or all of the medical bills.
-Hiring a Cincinnati car accident lawyer to help negotiate a higher settlement from the liability carrier can certainly help under such circumstances.
+Hiring a Hamilton car accident lawyer to help negotiate a higher settlement from the liability carrier can certainly help under such circumstances.

 When to Go To Trial